-New development to support the local economy will be supported when it is consistent with Core Strategy Policies CS22 Economic Development and AS.10 Countryside and Villages.
+New development which contributes to the local economy will be supported in principle when it is consistent with Core Strategy Policies CS.22 Economic Development and AS.10 Countryside and Villages.

 New development for homeworking that requires planning permission will be supported when it does not lead to significant adverse impact on residential amenity, car parking, or in terms of vehicle trips to and from the site.